Boosting Good Gut Microflora

-When you cook starchy foods like potatoes, rice, and pasta, the starch molecules absorb water and swell.
+When you cook starchy foods like potatoes, rice, and pasta, the starch molecules absorb water and swell up.
 When the foods are cooled after cooking, the molecules crystallize and become less digestible.
 This 'retrogradation' process transforms the starch into resistant starch, and it converts into a prebiotic in the large intestine.
 This process increases beneficial bacteria, including a strain called Bifidobacterium which manufactures short-chain fatty acids and vitamin K2.

 Unlike other starches which turn to sugar in the small intestine, resistant starch resists digestion in the stomach and small intestine and provides food for good bacteria in the large bowel.
 Resistant starch has been compared to a super-fertilizer or compost for boosting healthy gut bacteria, leading to improvements in just about every aspect of human health.
-It boosts your metabolism, promotes balanced blood sugar, and improves gut microflora, which can all help promote weight loss.
+It boosts your metabolism, promotes balanced blood sugar, helps improve sleep, and improves gut microflora, which can all help promote weight loss.

 When we consume resistant starch, butyrate is formed in the large intestine.
 It's one of the most important short-chain fatty acids, with powerful anti-cancer effects.
 A major energy source for colon cells, butyrate helps lower blood sugar levels, repair leaky gut, and slow down carbohydrate digestion.
 It increases levels of leptin (a hormone that reduces appetite) while decreasing ghrelin (the hormone that triggers hunger).